Biodiversity describes the variety of plant and animal life on the earth as a whole or in a particular habitat.

 This fragile landscape has come under increasing pressure from a variety of sources in the last century including habitat loss and fragmentation, pollution of waterways and increasing threats from non-native species.
 Rising sea levels associated with climate change have also seen a decline in species and habitats.

-We are a key partner in the Broads Biodiversity Group which provides a focal point for the delivery of nature conservation in the Broads.
-It is complemented by the Broads Biodiversity Forum which meets once a year to share issues, information and ideas leading to action for the group to follow up.
+We are a key partner in the Broads Biodiversity Partnership which provides a focal point for the delivery of nature conservation in the Broads.
+We are committed to halting and reversing this decline in species and habitats and the Broads Biodiversity Action Plan and Broads Biodiversity Audit sets out the main habitats, species and management challenges.

-The Framework describes the special habitats and species of the Broads, and offers a series of case studies of partnership conservation projects.
+In recent years, the emphasis has changed to considering whole ecosystems and the benefits they provide us such as clean water, food and enjoyment.
+The latest Broads Biodiversity and Water Strategy sets out priorities for improving the Broads ecosystem and links to other guiding strategies for the Broads.
 The Action Plan sets out what work we need to do with partners to conserve and enhance the wildlife and habitats of the Broads for future generations.

-It includes a potential habitat creation map which identifies possible new habitats according to their location and connectivity to semi-natural areas, designated sites, watercourses and the underlying peat resource.
+A potential habitat creation map identifies possible new habitats according to their location and connectivity to semi-natural areas, designated sites, watercourses and the underlying peat resource.